 A key decision in digitizing a font is determining the resolution at which the points that make up glyph outlines will be described.
 The points represent locations in a grid whose smallest addressable unit is known as an FUnit or font Unit.
 The grid is a two-dimensional coordinate system whose x-axis describes movement in a horizontal direction and whose y-axis describes movement in a vertical direction.
 The grid origin has the coordinates (0,0).
 The grid is not an infinite plane.
 Each point must be within the range -16384 and +16383 FUnits.
 Depending upon the resolution chosen, the range of addressable grid locations will be smaller.

 The choice of the granularity of the coordinate grid—that is, number of units per em (upem)—is made by the font manufacturer.
 Outline scaling will be fastest if units per em is chosen to be a power of 2, such as 2048.

-Non-Roman fonts may wish to use other conventions for the meaning of the xorigin and yorigin.
+If fonts for different scripts, various conventions might be preferred for the meaning of the x origin and y origin.
 For best results with high-lighting and carets, the body of the character should be roughly centered within the advance width.
 For example, a symmetrical character would have equal left and right side bearings.